usegalaxy-eu/admin-training/.github/ISSUE_TEMPLATE/training-unit.md

 Unit Name |
 -- | --
-goals | what should people learn here why | why is that important and for who? requires | which units are required (either because of infrastructure or knowledge) time | 1:30
+Goals | what should people learn here
+Why | why is that important and for who?
+Dependencies | which units are required (either because of infrastructure or knowledge) Time |
+Slides |
+Exercises |

 </div>